 Even if there is no jurisdictional hurdle to federal appellate review, it is unclear what the federal courts will review.
 For decades, U.S. courts of appeals have reviewed Records of Proceedings (ROP) that include full hearing transcripts in front of IJs.
-While immigration court hearings are administrative and therefore less formal than federal district court hearing-direct examination, cross-examination, fact and expert witnesses, and closing arguments.
+While immigration court hearings are administrative and therefore less formal than federal district court hearing, immigration court proceedings include many of the procedural norms of any other court hearing-direct examination, cross-examination, fact and expert witnesses, and closing arguments.
 Under the proposed rule, the courts of appeals would review a written decision of the BIA, which has reviewed an IJ's review of an asylum officer's decision.
 While the ROP would presumably include a transcript of the asylum office interview, that transcript would be two levels removed from the review the federal court provides, and would not be in the formal format that judges are accustomed to reviewing.